viamrobotics/prime/README.md

 ## Playground

-To use the playground, go to the `playground` directory, and:
+To use the playground, run the following from the main directory:

 ```bash
 pnpm install